tsuu32/auctex-cluttex/README.md

 ```

 ## Setup
-To use this package, add following code to your init file.
+To use this package, add following code to your init file:

 ```elisp
 (with-eval-after-load 'tex